-From dull aches to difficult muscular pains – there are some problems that massage alone just doesn't cure.
-That's why we specialise in medical acupuncture or dry needling, a modern adaptation of the ancient Chinese practice of acupuncture.
+Acupuncture can treat a variety of problems, from dull aches to difficult muscular pains – there are some problems that massage alone just doesn’t cure.
+That’s why we specialise in dry needling, a modern adaptation of traditional Chinese acupuncture.

 Acupuncture helps problematic muscles to reconnect with the brain and stimulate your body’s natural pain killing chemicals.
 It’s particularly effective in treating relentless muscular problems and can be quite relaxing.
 The needles we use are extremely fine and may be inserted for anything from a few seconds to several minutes depending on the symptoms of your condition.
 The sensation varies from person to person – some people feel a warm ache, while others feel nothing at all.

-Many conditions can benefit from trigger point dry needling.
+Many conditions can benefit from dry needling.
 These include, knee pain, frozen shoulder, tennis elbow, muscle spasms and repetitive strain injuries.

 Is there any scientific proof that acupuncture works?
-Yes, plenty.
+Yes, plenty, but it’s worth noting that scientific community is still undecided on many claims due to the difficulty of studying it.
 If you have a specific condition it may be advisable to research its effectiveness in treating your particular condition, or giving us a call first to discuss your needs.

 What if I’m scared of needles?
 It’s worth noting that an acupuncture needle is nothing like a hypodermic needle used for an injection.
 They are much, much smaller.
 Ten or more needles would fit inside a standard hypodermic needle.

 Is it safe?
 If done correctly, yes.
-All our therapists that provide this service are qualified and insured to do so.
+All our therapists providing this service are qualified and insured to do so.

 How big are the needles?
 The needles we use are between 25-75mm in length and between 0.22-0.33mm thick.
 By comparison a human hair is about 0.1mm thick.